Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 - `CreateChatThreadRequest` is the model to pass to this method.
 It contains the participants to add to the thread as well as the topic of the thread.

-- `ChatThreadClient` is the result returned from creating a thread.
+- `ChatThread` is the result returned from creating a thread.
 This client can then be used to perform operations within the newly created thread.

 ```swift
 let thread = CreateChatThreadRequest(